andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 Take time to lay out your problem in a way which is clear.
 Areas which are not symmetrical after you have done this may be worthy of attention

 ### Have lots of space around your problems as you work
-This feels (to me at least) as if it creates a corresponding mental (working memory?) space.
-It also helps when trying to spot viaual elements.
+This feels{% sidenote 'sn-id-whatever' "To me at least." %} as if it creates a corresponding mental{% sidenote 'sn-id-whatever' "Working memory?" %} space.
+It also helps when trying to spot visual elements.

 ### Eliminate the impossible
 What _can't_ happen?
 This shrinks the problem space, and gives you less to think about, allowing you to focus.